 After one hour, learners retain less than half of the information presented.
 After one day, people only retain thirty percent of the training.
 If you don’t employ some type of training reinforcement, a percentage of your training dollars will be lost as your learners forget.
 It is important to explore what other elements are needed to retain and apply training information—and how those elements can be worked into existing programs.

 There are a lot of good psychological theories about what is conducive to remembering information.
 In a nutshell, these theories say that information is not so much “stored” and “retrieved” in the brain as it is connected, rehearsed, and reconstructed.

 Remembering information, then, is more a matter of getting the right sorts of prompts to recall, use, and re-engage with information.
 On a practical level, there are many training reinforcement tools available, especially if you use eLearning in your training mix:

-Questions and quizzes.
 People are more likely to remember information that they must use to answer a question or figure out a problem.
-That kind of engaging with the information is a great way to boost recall, especially when the questions pertain to applying that information to a scenario the learner will see on the job.
+Engaging with the information is a great way to boost recall, especially when the questions pertain to applying that information to a scenario the learner will see on the job.

 So, when you can, take the opportunity to ask a follow-up question, or ask several such questions as part of a quiz.
 Poor performance on such questions might signal a need for further training or follow-up.
 Good performance not only signals successful training but also reinforces what employees have already learned.